 By making focused activities a habit, you’ll find your pipeline stays clean.
 If you need a total overhaul, start over and rebuild your sales pipeline.

 As you become more experienced in your industry, you’ll start to learn what steps your prospects have to move through to close.
 By aligning your sales cycle to common steps among prospects, your pipeline will make more sense and you’ll be able to clearly see when a prospect has stalled.

 “You should know exactly what steps need to happen before you close a deal.”

 Henkel says, “ask your contact, ‘Best-case scenario, you love our product and want to sign off — walk me through the process on your end from today until we sign.’
 From there, you can create a checklist and bring it up on every call.
 ‘Looks like we're done with X and our next step is Y. When can we schedule that?’”

 A sales pipeline without movement is just a list of leads.
 By regularly cleaning it up, you’ll create a faster flow toward more closings.
 Start today.

-If you liked this post, check out Sales Pipeline Academy.
+If you liked this post, check out Sales Pipeline Course.
 You’ll receive 11 actionable emails to kick-start your next sales cycle and increase your close rate.
 Get on it!